hannobraun/playground/2025-08-02_language-design/README.md

 1 array 2 vec => a { x ... } b [ c ... ] .
 ```

-But the assignment needs to always define exactly how many values from the stack it consumes.
+But the binding needs to always define exactly how many values from the stack it consumes.
 If it doesn't, that's undefined behavior.

 ```
 1 2 3 => a ...
 # Undefined behavior.
-Do you expect to assign `a` to `1`?
+Do you expect to bind `a` to `1`?
 What if more values
 # were added to the stack earlier?
 And we know nothing about what the caller of
-# the current function put there.
+# the current function might have put there.
 ```

 ## Notes and Questions

 This is a list of things that I want to change in this document.
 Some are clear and specific.
 Others are things that I'm not happy with, but don't have a better solution for yet.

-### Assignments and Bindings

-Let's be a bit more precise about the nomenclature.
-And assignment is what the `=>` operator does.
-It's an action.
-What results from an assignment, a name assigned to a value, that's a _binding_.

-I started making that change in the newer sections, but need to retrofit the older ones too.

 ### Private Bindings